Manage absence and sickness

 An absence and sickness policy could include the following:

 - When time off might or must be permitted, eg jury service leave and time off for emergencies involving dependants.
 See allowing time off work.

-- How the worker should notify you if they are ill, or going to be late for work or absent for other emergency reasons, eg because a dependent has had an accident or fallen ill.
-It might be helpful to make clear that dependents leave would only be applicable where the reason for absence relates to an emergency situation such as that described.
+- How the worker should notify you if they are ill, or going to be late for work or absent for other unexpected reasons, eg because a dependant has had an accident or fallen ill.
+It might be helpful to clarify the circumstances when dependants leave would typically be applicable, such as where the reason for absence relates to an emergency situation or unexpected disruption.
 See parental leave and time off for dependants.

 - When they should submit a medical statement from their doctor or self certify their illness and implications of failure to provide appropriate certification.
 Note that under statutory sick pay rules, self certification is only required from the fourth day, and a medical statement from the eighth day, of an absence.

 - Details of any methods used to measure absence eg Bradford Factor.

 - An indication of what is deemed unacceptable levels of absence and trigger points for taking action to review.

 - Statutory - and any contractual - sick pay arrangements.
 This should also be covered in each employee's written statement of employment particulars.